vthiery/unity-space-shooter/README.md

 Just open Unity (at lease version 5.4 of the engine) and load the assets and project settings.
 The game should be ready to build and should work as expected.
 A lot of sub-menus are actually empty and shall be completed.
 Nevertheless, the main menu's functionalities are working, as well as the game.

+## Development ##
+I personally use VSCode with the Unity Debugger plugin, have a look at Unity's Scripting tutorials for more details.
+Regarding versionning, this repository uses Vincent Driessen's branching model, [Git Flow](https://github.com/petervanderdoes/gitflow-avh/wiki).